On the fluctuations of Internal DLA on the Sierpinski gasket graph: Introduction

 The \textit{internal diffusion limited aggregation model} (\textit{IDLA}), which was introduced by Diaconis and Fulton in \cite{growthAlgebra}, is a stochastic aggregation model growing by consecutively started particles, where a particle is added upon exiting the current cluster.
 Let $G$ be an infinite but locally finite connected graph with a specified vertex $\circ$ acting as the origin of these particles.
 Let $\big(X^1(t)\big)_{t\geq 0}, \big(X^2(t)\big)_{t\geq 0}, \ldots$ be a sequence of iid simple random walks on $G$ started in $\circ$ representing the particles.
 The IDLA cluster $\mathcal{I}(i)$ after $i\geq 1$ particles is now iteratively defined as

 where $\sigma^i = \inf\{ t\geq 0 | X^i(t) \notin \mathcal{I}(i-1) \}$ is the time particle $i$ hits the outer boundary of the already existing cluster.

 A typical question concerning IDLA is the typical shape of the random set $\mathcal{I}(i)$ for large $i$: On $\Z^d$ Lawler, Bramson and Griffeath \cite{lawler1992} identified the limit shape as a euclidean ball and later in \cite{lawlerSubdiffusive} Lawler improved the bounds for the fluctuations.
-Finally, in \cite{jerisonD3} these bounds were further improved to sublogarithmic bounds for $d\geq 3$ and logarithmic ones for $d=2$ in \cite{jerisonD2}.
+Finally, later in \cite{AsselahD3} and in \cite{jerisonD3} these bounds were further improved to sublogarithmic bounds for $d\geq 3$ and logarithmic ones for $d=2$ in \cite{Asselah_2013} and \cite{jerisonD2} via two different approaches.

 In this work we will use the ideas from \cite{lawlerSubdiffusive} to improve the fluctuation bounds for the Sierpinski gasket graph, whose limit shape is already identified as a ball in the graph metric, see \cite{idlaSG}.
 The main improvement from the already existing result is based on the analysis of the sandpile model, which is a different aggregation model.
 We will use the exact calculation of the odometer function of the sandpile model from \cite{HSH17} to develop an improved inner bound and the outer bound then follows analogously from \cite{idlaSG}.